Skip to content

 At DNAe, we are leading the way in rapid, near-patient sequencing testing that will revolutionize patient care for a range of unmet clinical needs.

-Find out more from our Co-Founder, Professor Christofer Toumazou and our CEO, Sam Reed.
+Find out more in this video from our Co-Founder, Professor Christofer Toumazou and our CEO, Sam Reed.

 INFECTIOUS DISEASE AND ANTIMICROBIAL RESISTANCE